 Park Primary's Eco Committee consists of 10-12 pupils from primaries 3-7.
-We meet every 2 weeks and discuss our projects and the pupils report back to all the classes and gather their views for the next meeting.
-Our school currently holds 8 Green Flag Awards which recognise our achievements towards a sustainable lifestyle.
-Eco Schools have previously commented that Park has integrated the Eco Schools programme thoroughly into the curriculum via themed topic work.
-The school's efforts to keep the school and neighbourhood litter free, encourage health and fitness, and develop the outside space as a marvellous resource for learning and recreation were all highly commended.
+We meet every 2 weeks and discuss our projects.
+Pupils report back to all classes and gather their views for the next meeting.
 Events such as Apple Day, Earth Hour, Energy Week and Fairtrade Fortnight are all part of the school calendar.
-We work with local businesses and partners such as Tesco, Seafood Scotland, the Sea Life Centre, GRAB Trust, MCS, WWF and our local MP and councillor.
-We also react to local issues or charity appeals and campaign or fundraise for them.
+We work with local businesses and partners and support local issues and charity appeals.